sss7526/gmd/README.md

-# gmd: Generate Markdown Documentation 📝
+# Generate Markdown Documentation 📝

-`gmd` is a powerful, customizable command-line tool for generating Markdown documentation automatically from your project's source files.
+`gmd` is a customizable command-line tool for generating Markdown documentation automatically from your project's source files.
 With support for flexible YAML-based configuration, you can define which files to include, exclude, and organize your documentation with headings, descriptions, and more.

+Not indended to replace any language specific documentation generation toolchain.
+Suggested use case is to generate custom markdown code snippets for your project files to share with your AI code assistant, blog post, etc.

 ---